rackerlabs/docs-rackspace-federation/doc/support/getting-support.rst

 .. _getting-support-ug:

 ===============
-Getting Support
+Getting support
 ===============

-Rackspace generally offers 24x7x365 support, by phone, ticket, and chat;
+Rackspace generally offers 24x7x365 support, by phone, ticket, and chat.
-support options may be limited or defined by your service level.
+Support options might be limited or defined by your service level.

-Customers using |service| who have acccess to Support ticketing should file a Support ticket for support.
+Customers using |service| who have access to support ticketing should file a support ticket for support.

-If using phone support or live chat, please have available the primary username, or a non-federated username on your account, for purposes of identity verification.
+If you are using phone support or live chat, have available the primary username, or a non-federated username on your account, for purposes of identity verification.

-Have the following information available when contacting Support:
+Have the following information available when contacting support:

 - Account number for which you set up the |idp|
-- The third party SAML provider being used
+- The third-party SAML provider that you are using
-- The Login Domain you set up for your |idp|
+- The Login Domain that you set up for your |idp|
-- Browser(s) accessing the Control Panel and Login portals
+- Browser or browsers that you use to access the Control Panel and Login portals
-- Any |amp| changes or versions you have created
+- Any |amp| changes or versions that you have created
-- Any error messages encountered during |idp| setup or logging in
+- Any error messages that you encountered during |idp| set up or when logging in